k773/WS2812B-Clock/README.md

 make
 ./W2812Clock
 ```
-Make sure you have spi enabled and your leds are properly connected to it.
+Make sure you have spi enabled and your leds are properly connected to spi pin.